June 2-9, 2019 (arrive June 2, depart June 10)

-A fulfilling life of being a musician does not simply begin and end with winning an orchestral position.
+A fulfilling life of being a musician does not simply begin and end with winning an orchestral or teaching position.
 Mastering the instrument is only the first step.
 Being an artist in the 21st century requires discovering one's unique voice and finding new ways to present the art-form to communicate and contribute to society.

 Core to the retreat will be guest artist and faculty recitals, topical master classes, private lessons, orchestral section seminar, ensemble coachings, a trombone choir, a mock orchestral audition, participant solo recital and much more.
 In addition to the performance elements, the curriculum is expanded to include a music business forum, faculty bonfire Q&A, discussions on the mental approach to auditions and performances, wellness, meditation, and more.

 There are two levels of enrollment including Participants and Auditors.
 Enrollment for the Participant level is highly selective and limited to ensure ideal faculty/student ratio.
 See below for more details:

 A select number of advanced players will be selected into the Partner level.
 This intensive program entitles participants to two lessons with TCTR Faculty members as well as a performance in two Faculty masterclasses as well as at least one Guest Artist masterclass.
 Partners will also have an opportunity to perform a solo work on the "Collage" Concert and will be placed in a chamber group that will also perform.
 A limited number of lessons with Guest Artists will be made available.
 Partners will perform in the Anthony P. Hopkins Memorial Trombone Choir which will perform the final afternoon.
 Partner tuition is $650 with free housing included.
 Limited scholarships will be available!